The highlights from Year 3 (2021-22) to Year 7 (2025-26) are listed below.

 Year 5 Highlights (2023-24)

 The western upland bench of the Columbia Valley provides a suitable landscape for many small wetland features where minimal investigative work has been completed.
-The Freshwater Atlas of BC, an open-source database that maps provincial freshwater attributes, identifies 349 lake and 479 wetland polygons on the bench between Canal Flats and Spillimacheen.
-In 2023, we visited 371 of the 828 (45%) mapped polygons either via drone or in person to generate a summary of wetland status and identify potential restoration sites.
-Our project goal is to restore 5 – 10 hectares of wetlands on the upland bench of the Columbia Valley using Beaver Dam Analogues – in 2023, we identified 22 potential sites that are suitable for restoration with this method.
-We focused on collecting detailed information for permit applications and effectiveness monitoring at nine of these sites, which would allow us to flood 13 ha within the FWA mapped boundaries.
-These measurements include stream flow and water quality, the size of the remnant beaver dam gap needing repair, estimated flood area, bathymetry, vegetation community mapping, vegetation plots, and orthomosaic drone imagery.
-In early 2024, we submitted permit applications for two of these sites.
+The Freshwater Atlas of BC (FWA), an open-source database that maps provincial freshwater attributes, identifies 349 lake and 479 wetland polygons on the bench between Canal Flats and Spillimacheen.
+In 2023, the Columbia Wetlands Stewardship Partners (CWSP) visited 371 of the 828 (45%) mapped polygons either via drone or in-person to generate a summary of wetland status and identify potential restoration sites.
+To assess wetland status, they recorded the presence/absence of vegetation communities (e.g., open water, wetland vegetation, shrub, conifer) and noted the dominant and subdominant community for 94% (350 out of 371) of the visited wetland and lake polygons.
+CWSP’s project goal is to restore 5 – 10 hectares of wetlands on the upland bench of the Columbia Valley using Beaver Dam Analogues – in 2023, they identified 22 potential sites that are suitable for restoration with this method.

 Year 4 Highlights (2022-23)